Kenya devolution move stokes fears of graft, budget strains

-LIMURU, Kenya (Reuters) - Kenya will launch a devolved system of government next year to try to hasten rural development, but many fear the main result will be to spread the chronic corruption that plagues national politics to a local level.
+LIMURU, Kenya, Dec 21 (Reuters) - Kenya will launch a devolved system of government next year to try to hasten rural development, but many fear the main result will be to spread the chronic corruption that plagues national politics to a local level.

 Politicians are billing devolution as a radical reform designed to prevent a repeat of post-election violence in 2007/8 in which more than 1,200 people were killed after a disputed presidential poll.